 Poste Maroc (www.poste.ma) has a fairly reliable service.

-Banks, post offices and most shops shut on the main public holidays, although transport still runs.
+Banks, post offices and most shops close on the main public holidays, but transport still runs.

 Independence Manifesto (11 January) Commemorates the publication in Fez of the Moroccan nationalist manifesto for independence.